The issue of school refusal, also referred to as “school can’t”, has been in the media in early 2023:

-- Shadow Education Minister Matthew Bach wrote an opinion article in the Age, which drew a backlash from parents in letters to the editor and on ABC Radio.
+- Following the Age article, Shadow Education Minister Matthew Bach wrote an opinion article in the Age, which drew a backlash from parents in letters to the editor and on ABC Radio.

 - Education academics Christine Grové and Alexandra Marinucci also responded to Mr Bach’s comments in an article in The Conversation titled “You can’t fix school refusal with ‘tough love’ but these steps might help”